Multi-Scale Data Assimilation in Turbulent Models: Shell Models for Turbulence

 In order to faithfully mimic a realistic fluid dynamical system, the inviscid and unforced case ($f_n=\nu=0$) must conserve the total energy $E(t)=\sum_{n=0}^N |u_n(t)|^2$, which imposes the constraint $a+b+c=0$ on the nonlinear coupling coefficients.
 The choice of $c$ is crucial in determining the physical dimensions of a second quadratic invariant postulated by the model.
 For $c<0$, the invariant is not positive definite, and selecting $c=-\frac{1}{2}$ assigns it the same physical dimensions as helicity $H(t)=\sum_{n=0}^N (-1)^n |u_n(t)|^2 k_n$, which is indeed conserved in the 3D Euler equations.

 Other quantities of interest, which will be employed in subsequent analyses, are the structure functions.
 These are defined as

-where $\langle\cdot\rangle_T$ denotes a time average taken in the statistically stationary regime.
-In the inertial range they exhibit behavior $S_p(k_n)\propto k_n^{-\zeta(p)}$, with $\zeta(p)$ anomalous scaling exponents that are remarkably close to those measured in Navier-Stokes turbulence~\cite{sabra,Biferale_shellmodel}.
-The power law dependence highlights the multiscale character of the energy cascade and the presence of multiple characteristic timescales (\hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(b)}), which can be estimated as
+In the inertial range they exhibit behavior $S_p(k_n)\propto k_n^{-\zeta(p)}$, with the exponents $\zeta(p)$ remarkably close to those measured in Navier-Stokes turbulence~\cite{sabra,Biferale_shellmodel}, but ``anomalous'' in the sense they deviate from the Kolmogorov prediction (1941)~\cite{frisch} $\zeta(p)=p/3$.
+The power law dependence highlights the multiscale character of the energy cascade and the presence of multiple characteristic timescales (\hyperref[fig:turnover_time]{Fig.~\ref*{fig:turnover_time}(a) and (b)}), which can be estimated as

 Finally, the instantaneous energy flux up to the $n$-th scale is given by:

 With this convention for the flux definition, the combination of the two consecutive triads $u^*_n u^*_{n+1} u_{n+2}$ and $u^*_{n-1} u^*_n u_{n+1}$ represents rate of energy transferred within the spectral sphere up to the $n$-th shell.